Have you been filled in about the newest ‘hearable’ technology hitting the shelves in 2015? Tune in to this Audicus tech talk to see the latest news!

 Wearables, or smart technology you can wear like a piece of jewelry or clothing, are steadily increasing in popularity as different companies take to manufacturing them.
 Activity trackers like pedometers can measure the distance you run or walk.
 The Smartwatch, which may replace the iPhone in recent years to come, is just one of many up-and-coming innovations that are worn on the wrist.

-However, there is also a steadily increasing market of hearables, smart technology that functions by being placed on or in the user’s ear.
+However, there is also a steadily increasing market of hearables, smart technology that functions by being placed on or in the user’s ear, similar to hearing aids.
 Ears can process information faster than the eyes.
 It takes only a thousandth of a second for a person to process auditory data compared to one fiftieth of a second for visual data.

 Unlike many wearables including the Smartwatch, hearables are discrete rather than bulky and carry a lower risk of being dropped and breaking.
 Hearables contour to the ear in such a way that they may appear invisible to others.
 Sound can be a very useful application for different technological innovations, including features that transfer information about body temperature, blood pressure and oxygen levels.